if-not-nil/if-not-nil.github.io/content/lua-structs/index.md

 title = "making lua do what it shouldn't: typesafe structs" description = "it shouldn't, but it should should, if that makes sense"
 +++
-*this is part of [the soup files](https://github.com/if-not-nil/soup). (it has a lot of different things you might like). drop anything you have to say in the issues section*

----

 {{< figure
     src="https://wiby.me/lh_c.gif"